DawesLab/rubidium/README.md

+#Rubidium D2 Spectrum
-A suite of python code that is useful for calculating absorption spectra for the Rubidium D2-line.
+This script provides python code that is useful for calculating absorption spectra for the Rubidium D2-line.

 Based on the paper by Paul Siddons:
 *Siddons et al. J. Phys.
 B: At.
 Mol.
 Opt.
 Phys.
 41, 155004 (2008).*